sathanas65/deb12-i3/Docs/Installation.md

          nano /config/i3/config

-   Comment all lines in "#for bare metal install" section.
+   Comment all lines in "for bare metal install" section.

    Uncomment all lines in "#for kvm-qemu guest install" section.